alefore/weblog/zettelkasten.md

 TODO: The automation should be improved to cap the amount of nesting for the subtitles.

+### Results

+I imagined that the results of concatenating Zettel would be incredibly choppy and I would have to significantly rework the output of this technique.
+I was ready to maintain a set of patches and rebase them on top of new dumps.

+However, much to my surprise, concatenation of notes seem to have worked fairly well.
+The resulting articles feel perhaps a little bit "dense" (which I suppose is good).
+I haven't had to edit any of these dumps just yet.

 ## Ideas to Explore

 The following are ideas for my Zettelkasten that deserve further exploration: